-Chances are high that the environmental shocks from the virus are impacting your business and those factors are probably changing daily.
+Chances are high that the environmental shocks from major events like the virus can impact your business and those factors can change daily.
 You are trying to keep your team and your ship focused and moving forward toward your goal, amidst unknown rapids and unpredictable terrain.
 It’s not easy.
 But your people are looking at you.
 They are counting on you.

 The threat to your business is not the virus or the economy.
 The threat can be found by looking at yourself and saying, ‘What moves am I making?’
 Whether the economy is good or not, it comes back to the leadership team’s ability to manage the business through both good and turbulent times.
 What I want to do is help you find a positive way to lead your team through this.
 It starts with you – taking a realistic but positive approach.

 Do you remember the tale of the man who had ran a roadside hot dog stand?
 He started with nothing but through hard work, built an incredibly successful business: